carlosivanr/hugo_website/content/authors/admin/_index.md

 title: Carlos I. Rodriguez, Ph.D.
 ---

 I am currently a postdoctoral fellow at the Mind Research Network in Albuquerque, NM.
-My research primarily centers on investigating the consequences of prenatal alcohol exposure on resting state functional brain connectivity.
-I am also involved in research using longitudinal neuroimaging data in the area of adolescent substance use and cross-sectional neuroimaging research of adult substance users.
+I primarily use functional magnetic resonance imaging (fMRI) to study the influence of alcohol and drugs on functional brain connectivity.
+Additionally, I am engaged in research studying the development of dynamic brain connectivity in adolescents.

 I have experience in teaching university level introduction to behavioral neuroscience, leading efforts to implement psychological science research in university student success programs, and actively mentor students from under-represented groups interested in research careers.

 Outside of my professional interests, I dabble in carpentry, learning guitar, cooking, camping, and mountain biking.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.